IronOxidizer/kfps-games/README.md

 | CMake     | C++      | 2     | 3      | 1           |
 | **Ninja** | C++      | 1     | 2      | 2           |

-Although Make is the most common build system for class or small C projects, it's fairly slow while being much less portable than the alternatives
+Although Make is the most common build system for classical or small C projects, it's fairly slow while being much less portable than the alternatives

 CMake has been the industry standard for cross-platform C and C++ projects.
 Its main disadvantage is its huge tooling and its support for many backends which makes it very bloated and complex, especially for small, simple C projects.